NextronSystems/nextron-helper-scripts/thor-seed/README.md

 ## Requirements

 - PowerShell version 3
-- 50 MB of disk space (temporarily)
+- 70 MB of temporary disk space
 - Network connection to a THOR source (ASGARD, ASGARD Cloud, Nextron Customer Portal, THOR/THOR Lite as ZIP on a web server)

 ## Use Cases